pritilatamondol/modaldialog/README.md

 ```

 ## Options
+There are many options but dialogId is required param, all others are optional

 * *dialogId* - the id of the dialog, is a string and required field
 * *formObj* - {formName: "sendEmailForm", action: "/smarttask/saveMeta", method: "POST"}; //optional field you can pass as null

 * *title* - dialog header text //required

 * *subTitle* - description of the dialog //optional, you can pass empty string ""

 * *labelAndElmType* - is an object, key: "label text", value: "input type", example: {"Assignee" : "select", "Subject": 'text'} //required if dialog has input fields

     fieldsValue: is a object, key: "label text", value: [ inputName, inputValue, requiredField, className,"checked"(if checkbox) or "hasGroupOption", "extraOptions" (for select box)]